hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/ReadMe.md

 * Sequence Prediction - In a word, you get a sequence of behaviors/patterns and try to predict the next
 * Problems of LSTMs/RNNs
-  * 10s of hours to trainn, very long time
+  * 10s of hours to train, very long time
   * Need to re-train once there is new items that didn't appear in the previous training data
 * Compact Prediction Tree (CPT)
   * Much faster than other methods such as Markov Chain, LSTMs/RNNs